 Rewiring Your Home

 If your property is around 25 years old then it is old enough to need rewiring.
 This means that it is also likely that the building has an internal construction of brick or plaster.
-For these different materials we use different strategies.
-For brick we use wall chasers with dust extraction and breaking power tools which allow us to work effectively through brick but it can still create some dust.
-For plaster we cause as little damage as possible, any damage that does occur will be bonded to make it structurally sound again.
+For these different materials, we use different strategies.
+For brick, we use wall chasers with dust extraction and breaking power tools which allow us to work effectively through brick but it can still create some dust.
+For plaster, we cause as little damage as possible and any damage that does occur will be bonded to make it structurally sound again.

 One issue which we may come to is with the fact that floorboards don’t always come up easily however, we do use professional and appropriate tools to establish that the best cuts are made which will, in turn, minimize damage.
 Once the floorboard has been removed we will route our cables by boring holes in the joist or notching a small part from the timber and replacing with a metal safe plate.

 The floorboards are screwed down or nailed once the wiring is complete.
 Back boxes are mounted and we install a protective capping over the cables.

 You need to understand that rewiring as a whole is a major project and there’s a lot of work involved, but we are happy to discuss any queries or aspect of the job before we start.